 Protein supplements have become very popular in the bodybuilding and gyming community.
 It gives results faster and catalyzes one’s approach towards building a good physique.
-But too less of these supplements makes the process of muscle gain slower, whereas, too much of them invites severe side effects.
+But too few of these supplements make the process of muscle gain slower, whereas, too many of them invites severe side effects.
 So, what’s the current amount?
 Why do we need protein for muscle gain?
 Let’s try to understand what’s the science behind it

 In this modern world of the music industry and passion, an entirely new tread of Beat-Boxing is at a swift rise.
 In recent years it beat-boxing has evolved to a whole new level.
 From Beat-Box battles to independent Beat-Boxers on YouTube/on streets, it is no more confined to a trend or talent, it is becoming a culture.
 At present, there are various communities promoting and evolving beat-boxing all across the world

 Surprisingly our tongue shows color variations in a manner such that it is more than the colors in the rainbow.
 Which means we can ourselves know what is wrong with our body by looking at our tongue up to some extent.
 Amazing, isn’t it?
 So, let us try to know the various symptoms your tongue shows regarding various diseases and infections.